Skip to content

 What Can Extensions Do?

-• Decode protocols (CAN, Modbus, MQTT, custom binary formats)
+• Decode bus protocols (CAN/CAN-FD, Modbus, MQTT, OPC-UA, Ethernet/Protobuf, Serial)

 Core Concepts